 The RRTTC develops and implements several environmental education outreach programs to serve various focus groups both at the University of Northern Iowa and in the community.
 The following is a brief listing of our programs:

-Get Your Green On – is a K-6 educational program to bring environmental awareness & responsibility to students, teacher/staff members and parents; to incorporate several aspects of learning in order to share the importance of the 3R’s, water quality and conservation, natural resource conservation, landfill education, and energy conservation.
-This program was implemented at all six Elementary schools in Cedar Falls, Iowa during the ’09-’10 school year.
+Get Your Green On This is a K-6 educational program designed to bring environmental awareness and responsibility to students, teacher/staff members, and parents.
+It incorporates several aspects of learning in order to share the importance of the 3R’s, water quality and conservation, natural resource conservation, landfill education, and energy conservation.
+This program was implemented at all six elementary schools in Cedar Falls, Iowa during the ’09-’10 school year.